-The horizontal displacement plot is useful when the user wishes to examine displacement trends among groups of points.
-However, it can be helpful to examine the time series for a given point, to see the day-to-day repeatability of coordinate solutions and to determine if there is a systematic trend in the position differences.
-The storage of coordinate solutions in a relational database makes it very easy to selectively examine subsets of the data (e.g., Figure 1).
+It can be helpful to examine the time series for a given point, to see the day-to-day repeatability of coordinate solutions and to determine if there is a systematic trend in the position differences.
+The storage of coordinate solutions in a relational database makes it very easy to selectively examine subsets of the data (e.g., Figures 1, 4, and 5).
 SQL allows the user to specify virtually any criterion in order to choose the particular solution set desired.

-6. Conclusions
+6. APPLICATIONS